Ayush12062000/Data-Structures-and-Algorithms/228-summary-ranges/NOTES.md

-​ This Problem can be solved using Sliding Window.
+​ This Problem can also be solved using Sliding Window.